kragen/derctuo/segments-and-blocks.md

 object whose `#at:` and `#at:put:` methods are "primitives", handled by native code linked into the virtual machine.

-Smalltalk does not have a notion of "pointer-free data"; its integers, characters, booleans, and symbols ("selectors") are treated as full-fledged objects and nominally accessed by sending them messages, although some of them normally are implemented by storing all their
+Smalltalk does not have a notion of "pointer-free data"; its SmallIntegers, characters, booleans, and symbols ("selectors") are treated as full-fledged objects and nominally accessed by sending them messages, although some of them normally are implemented by storing all their